(click on the "+" to view the answers)

-- How soon will I receive my diploma after graduation?
+- How soon will I receive my diploma (degree) or certificate (certificate) after graduation?

-Degree conferral review and posting of a graduate degree to the transcript may take several weeks after the official end of the semester which is the last day of the 17-week term.
-The diploma will be mailed approximately eight weeks after the official graduation date of the semester.
+Conferral review and posting of a graduate degree or certificate to the transcript takes several weeks after the official end of the semester which is the last day of the 17-week term.
+The diploma will be mailed approximately four- to six-weeks after the official graduation date of the semester.